Physical Psychological

 amenorrhea psychological cause as anxiety

-A. Definition of amenorrhea and its significance in women's health
+A. Definition of Amenorrhea and its significance in women's health

-Amenorrhea, defined as the absence of menstrual periods for three consecutive cycles or longer, serves as a significant indicator of womens reproductive health.
+Amenorrhea defined as the absence of menstrual periods for three consecutive cycles or longer, serves as a significant indicator of women’s reproductive health.
 This condition can manifest as primary amenorrhea, where menstruation does not begin by age 15, or secondary amenorrhea, which refers to the cessation of menstruation after it has already occurred.
 The implications of amenorrhea extend beyond fertility concerns, as it can signal underlying health issues such as hormonal imbalances or psychological distress.
 Specifically, anxiety and stress are often associated with the disruption of normal menstrual cycles, highlighting the intricate relationship between mental health and reproductive wellness.
 Women experiencing amenorrhea may also face increased risks for conditions related to metabolic and cardiovascular health, including those linked to polycystic ovary syndrome (PCOS), which is associated with both psychological effects and serious long-term health risks.
-Understanding amenorrheas significance is thus crucial for optimizing womens overall health and well-being.
+Understanding amenorrhea significance is thus crucial for optimizing women’s overall health and well-being.

 II.
 Understanding Amenorrhea